Health insurance deductible: which deductible makes sense?

 Compare health insurance and deductibles

-The Comparis health insurance comparison tool gives you a quick overview of the prices of various health insurers, health insurance models and deductibles.
+The Comparis health insurance comparison tool gives you an overview of the cost differences between different deductible levels.
+You can also compare the prices of different health insurers and health insurance models.

-Which deductible is right for you depends on how high your healthcare costs will be in the following insurance year.
+Which deductible is right for you depends on how high your healthcare costs are in the insurance year.

 ---|---|